na-na-hi/renget/archive/RibombeeFly.md

 I groaned and lay there limply on his shell.

 “Sorry...” the Oshawott mumbled.
-“I should’ve moved that out of the way, huh?
+“I should’ve moved that thing out of the way, huh?
 But at least you’re alive!
 Why were you falling from the sky?
 How’d you even get up there?”

 I slowly pushed myself up off Gus’s scalchop and sat upright.
 “Long... story...”
 I murmured.
 My voice was shaking, and I couldn’t say anything more.
 I hunched over and hid my face in my hands to hide the tears welling up in my eyes.
 I couldn’t believe I was alive.

 Gus floated there for a while in silence, patiently waiting for me to recover.
 I was afraid I would break down and sob in front of my guildmate, but it seemed like the good memories of gliding and swooping around in the air were overriding the near-death experience I just had.
 I composed myself before long, then told Gus the basics of what just happened.
 As I reached the end of my story, I heard a familiar trill from above.
 Taillow was diving down like a meteor, and barely swerved up before crashing into the bay.
-She kicked up a spray of mist as she flew right over the water's surface and shot past me and Gus.
+She kicked up a spray of mist as she flew right over the water's surface and shot towards me and Gus.

-“Booker!” she shouted.
+“Booker!” she shouted as she zoomed past us.
 “Booker!
 You’re alive!
 I’m so, so, so sorry!”

 She looped back around and hovered nearby, sending out a stream of rapid-fire apologies.
 I sighed and held up a hand to stop her.
 “It’s... it's okay,” I said.
 “It’s over.
 I lived.
 It’s fine.”